What are the minimum system requirements for running Citrix Hypervisor?

 Can I create private networks that isolate groups of VMs?

 Yes.
 You can create a private network on a single host for resident VMs.
-With the vSwitch Controller appliance, you also can create private networks that span multiple hosts with or without encryption.

 Does Citrix Hypervisor support multiple physical network connections?